aaronjwilson/dataplayground/README.md

 # Labkey Server Setup

+[Labkey](www.labkey.com "LABKEY") is a very powerful open source web application server used primarily for collaborating on scientific studies.
+It is a great format for aggregating, integrating, analyzing and ultimating reporting scientific data.
+If there is clear adoption it excells at promoting group interaction.
 This was thoroughly enjoyable to learn to setup on a linux machine and Amazon Web Services.
 There is an executable for Windows for those who just want to start straight away.
 There is also an Amazon Web Services image (based on Centoos - I believe) which is also a great way to get started.